Communication Career Opportunities

 A BS in Communications Degree Completed Online Is a Natural Fit

 Online learning is not new to MACU.
-It’s been a part of the university since 2008.
+It’s been a part of the University since 2008.
 Your degree is earned one five-week course at a time, taken in consecutive order.
 It’s a simple step-by-step program that can fit into any busy schedule.

 When you consider the volume of communication taking place online in the world today, it seems only fitting that your degree in communication revolves around online courses designed to propel you forward in a growing field.
 You’ll gain an understanding of and confidence in the rapidly changing communication landscape, from digital writing to social media management.
 The goal is a methodical, forward momentum on your career path.